soniah/blog/content/posts/2008-03-07-remastering-ubuntu-live-cds.md

 <!--more-->

   * how to strip out the installer: Expand the squashfs from the cd to a live ext3 file system, chroot into
     it and remove ubiquity.
-Then recompress, generate a new iso with the new squashfs, and you&#8217;re
+Then recompress, generate a new iso with the new squashfs, and you're
     good to go (Ken Caldwell)
   * [How to Customize the Ubuntu Desktop CD][1]
   * [Ubuntu Live CD Creator][2]